Cooling, mildly spiced and packed with vegetables, this tomato, cucumber and onion raita is the perfect side dish to a hot and spicy curry!

 The inspiration for this onion raita

-In the end I turned to trusty Anjum Anand's Indian Food Made Easy.
+I am a huge fan of Anjum Anand and love her Indian cookery books.
+This tomato cucumber and onion raita is very simialar to a recipe in her Indian Food Made Easy book.
 I've had this recipe book for quite a few years now but it's still one of my most used cookbooks.
-Indeed, nothing could be easier than her tomato, cucumber and onion raita recipe.
+Indeed, if you need a simple Indian side dish, nothing could be easier than this raita recipe.

 The ingredient that really makes this raita into a delicious accompaniment is the fresh coriander.
 It's my favourite herb and the one I could definitely not live without.